userTermzik/gtav-sourcecode-build-guide/README.md

 > It is recommended to create a virtual machine for this build process, Although the build process can be done on your Real PC.
 VMWare/Hyper-V are recommended to run the VM due to their performance.

 ## Prerequisite Setup
-1. Install DirectX SDK June 2010 and 7-Zip
+1. Install DirectX SDK June 2010
+2. Install 7-Zip
-2. Install Visual Studio 2012
+3. Install Visual Studio 2012
    - Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
-3. Install Update 4 for Visual Studio 2012
+4. Install Update 4 for Visual Studio 2012
-4. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
+5. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
    - If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
    1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
    2. Open Command Prompt as Administrator
    3. Paste the path and press Enter
    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
-5. Install OpenIV
+6. Install OpenIV
-6. Install Miscellaneous Files
+7. Install Miscellaneous Files
 8. Create X:\ Drive by following the steps at the bottom
    1. Open Command Prompt
    2. Create a new folder called "GTA" to the Desktop or anywhere that you want.